julian-klode/lingolang/docs/basics.md

     1. $(B, X) \rightarrow (X, \text{permissions for } X \text{ in } B)$
     1. $(X, Y) \rightarrow (Y, \text{permissions for } Y \text{ in } X)$

-This means that while `a` and `b` can have different _views_ on `x`, they must have the same one for `y`.
+This means that while `a` and `b` can have different views of `x`, they must have the same one for `y`.
-It's unclear if this was intended to keep things simple, or if it was not considered that it might be useful to have different permissions for `y`.
+It is unclear if this was intended to keep things simple, or if it was not considered that it might be useful to have different permissions for `y`.

 Permissions might also be overly flexible: Should we really care about exclusive identity, or values that have no permission at all?
-There are 7 flags with two values each, so for a primitive value we end up with $2^7 = 128$ possible permissions.
+There are 7 flags with two values each, so we end up with $2^7 = 128$ possible permissions.

 ### Fractional permissions
 Another approach to linear values is fractional permissions [@Boyland:2003:CIF:1760267.1760273] and fractional permissions without fractions [@Heule:2011:FPW:2076674.2076675].
 Fractional permissions are of course, only permissions, they need to be associated with values somehow, compared to capabilities which also abstract away the object.